toddledev/documentation/docs/15-packages/03-creating-and-launching/index.md

 missing image for package details with launch button
 :::

-Once your package is ready:
-1. Go to the project details page
+Once your package is ready, go to the project details page:
-2. Click the [kbd]Launch[kbd] button
+1. Click the [kbd]Launch[kbd] button
-3. Confirm the launch
+2. Confirm the launch

 ::: info
 Launching a package makes it public and available to everyone.
 This action cannot be undone.